typingmind-cloud-backup

 5. Verify: The first sync will begin.
 You can monitor its progress in the browser console (enable logging for more detail) and by using the Sync Diagnostics panel.

-To help you safely clean up old files from previous versions, here is a breakdown of the file structure used by V3 in your S3 bucket.
+To help you safely clean up old files from previous versions, here is a breakdown of the file structure used by V3+/V4+ in your cloud storage.
 Any files or folders not matching this structure are likely from an older version and can be removed.

-Any other files or folders at the root of your bucket, are no longer used by V3 and can be safely deleted once you have successfully migrated.
+Any other files or folders at the root of your bucket are no longer used by V3+/V4+ and can be safely deleted once you have successfully migrated.
 This is how your S3 bucket should look like.

 S3 File Structure